Your Complete Guide To Inground Swimming Pool Liners

 Standard liner thickness is 20 mil. although you can go higher.
 The fit of the liner is also important for longevity and durability.

 It can vary from region to region, but typically you'll be looking at around $3,000 - $5,000 to replace your inground pool liner.
 Above ground pools are much less and can start around $500 and go up from there.
+For an upfront cost on a new vinyl liner pool, you would be in the ballpark of around $35,000 - $50,000.
+This depends on some factors that we'll take a look at.

-You'll find the average inground pool liner will last between 5 - 10 years and the average above-ground pool liner will last about the same amount of time.
-Please keep in mind this is in a perfect world.
-Many factors must be taken into consideration such as sun, heat, UV rays, and pool chemistry.
-Most pool liners have a "25 - 30 year" warranty.
-But, after doing this pool gig since 1999, I can tell you that's a joke.
-Many warranties are extremely prorated.
-Most of the time a pool liner that has a 25 year warranty will only have a FULL warranty for 2 - 5 years, then the prorate starts.
+Check your contract because many warranties are extremely prorated.
+A vinyl liner that has a 25 year warranty may only have a FULL warranty for 2 - 5 years, then the prorate starts.
 Please don't think that if your liner rips in the 24th year, you can simply call up the manufacturer and get a brand new liner installed for free.
 As they say in Virginia, where I'm from, "that sure ain't not never gonna happen".

 Click below to see contributions from other visitors to this page...